-Then, when power goes out, you can transfer your frozen supplies to the refrigerator.
+Then, when power goes out, transfer your frozen supplies to the refrigerator.
 You can also keep your ice packs in coolers nearby.
 “If the power goes out, transfer the food once the refrigerator or freezer has hit its safe temperature limit,” she says.

 2. Stock up your freezer

 Keep that freezer full if you can.
-“A full freezer will stay cold enough up to twice as long as a half-full freezer, so it’s a good idea to freeze whatever you are able to from the refrigerator to extend the safe window of time,” Jones says.
+“A full freezer will stay cold up to twice as long as a half-full freezer, so it's a good idea to freeze whatever you are able to from the refrigerator to extend the safe window of time,” Jones says.

 Looking for healthy foods to flesh our your freezer supply?
 Check out these healthy picks a dietitian loves:

 3. Keep a thermometer inside the fridge and freezer